As an orthodontist over the past 10 years, I’ve seen many Singaporeans with severe misconceptions about Invisalign and clear aligners treatment.

 Although cosmetics is Invisalign’s biggest selling point, I find that easy maintenance of teeth hygiene, and the ability to eat whatever you want are close contenders.

-Many of us Singaporeans live to eat (vs eating to live!), and wearing fixed braces makes it difficult to enjoy eating all your favourite foods.
+Many of us Singaporeans live to eat (versus eating to live!), and wearing fixed braces makes it difficult to enjoy eating all your favourite foods.
 This is because with traditional braces:

-- You'll need to cut your food into smaller pieces at times
+- You will need to cut your food into smaller pieces at times

-- Avoiding hard and sticky foods is strongly advised to avoid breakages - I’ve had many patients come in for unscheduled appointments due to breakages of their braces from unexpectedly biting onto a popcorn kernel that was hiding in their popcorn during a movie!
+- Avoiding hard and sticky foods is strongly advised to avoid breakages - I have had many patients come in for unscheduled appointments due to breakages of their braces from unexpectedly biting onto a popcorn kernel that was hiding in their popcorn during a movie!

 - Maintaining oral hygiene is difficult, especially for those who are prone to tooth decay or have trouble maintaining good oral hygiene.
-You'll need to clean very well around the brackets and the wires to prevent further tooth decay or gum disease
+You will need to clean very well around the brackets and the wires to prevent further tooth decay or gum disease

 Are there any other aesthetic options for braces besides Invisalign?